deepak046/AE-project-/README.md

-# AE_Project

-Applied Estimation Project
+# Applied Estimation Project

 Authors: Deepak Ganesh, Tawsiful Islam, Magnus Tibbe

 Here is the [Project Report](https://github.com/deepak046/AE_project/blob/main/AE_project_report.pdf)

+We have also made a [movie](AE_project/Double_Pendulum_movie.mp4) that shows how the position is begin estimated for a Double Pendulum by both EKF and UKF

-How our code works:
+## How our code works:

 [State transition function](AE_project/state_trans.m) is a MATLAB function that contains the implementation for propagation of the states (angles) through time.
     returns - all the propagated states through the entirety of the simulation